 The scholarship awards have been made possible by The Joseph and Arlene Taub Foundation in memory of Joseph Taub z”l.

-The event co-founders are JoJo Rubach and Jeff Levitt, leading a committee that includes Kenny Albert, Noah Garden, Jeff Kurtz, Steven Rogers, Danny Rubin, Craig Silver, Gordon A. Uehling III, Tracy Wolfson and Barry Zeller.
+The event is co-chaired by JoJo Rubach and Jeff Levitt, with a committee that includes Kenny Albert, Noah Garden, Jeff Kurtz, Steven Rogers, Danny Rubin, Craig Silver, Gordon A. Uehling III, Tracy Wolfson and Barry Zeller.